dpolec/MinimalWebApi/README.md

 ```
 Works!!!

-Lets back to DRY, still we repeted name of functionality, of course the easiest way will be declate some variable and used this.
+Lets back to DRY, still we repeted name of functionality.<br />
+Of course the easiest way will be declate some variable and used this.<br />
 I will show how create builder for this.<br />
 Create new file ControllerRoute, in here we are implement route mapping into WebApplication.
 ```
 public class ControllerRoute